idris-lang/Idris2/docs/source/implementation/ide-protocol.rst

     Return a highlighted string consisting of the results of normalising the serialised term ``TM`` (which would previously have been sent as the ``tt-term`` property of a string).

   ``(:show-term-implicits TM)``
-    Return a highlighted string consisting of the results of making all arguments in serialised term ``TM`` (which would previously have been sent as the ``tt-term`` property of a string) explicit.
+    Return a highlighted string, consisting of the results of making all arguments in serialised term ``TM`` explicit.
+    The arguments in ``TM`` would previously have been sent as the ``tt-term`` property of a string.

   ``(:hide-term-implicits TM)``
-    Return a highlighted string consisting of the results of making all arguments in serialised term ``TM`` (which would previously have been sent as the ``tt-term`` property of a string) follow their usual implicitness setting.
+    Return a highlighted string, consisting of the results of making all arguments in serialised term ``TM`` follow their usual implicitness setting.
+    The arguments in ``TM`` would previously have been sent as the ``tt-term`` property of a string.

   ``(:elaborate-term TM)``
-    Return a highlighted string consisting of the core language term corresponding to serialised term ``TM`` (which would previously have been sent as the ``tt-term`` property of a string).
+    Return a highlighted string, consisting of the core language term corresponding to serialised term ``TM``.
+    The arguments in ``TM`` would previously have been sent as the ``tt-term`` property of a string.

   ``(:print-definition NAME)``
     Return the definition of ``NAME`` as a highlighted string.